 In my experience, the best way to water ZZ plants is to either water from the bottom or submerge the rootball in a basin of lukewarm water for 20 minutes before removing and allowing excess water to drain away.

-You can water successfully by watering from the top as you would most plants as long as you soak the soil and ensure that it is evenly moist.
+You can water successfully by watering from the top, as you would most plants, as long as you soak the soil and ensure that it is evenly moist.

-The reason I find it is best to water from the bottom if because, as ZZ plants do not need frequent watering, the potting soil can dry out and bake hard due to heat and sunlight.
+The reason I find it is best to water from the bottom is because, as ZZ plants do not need frequent watering, the potting soil can dry out and bake hard due to heat and sunlight.
 This causes the soil to turn hydrophobic and repels water off the surface of the soil without infiltrating properly and reaching the roots where it is required.

-Filling a saucer underneath the pot and watering from the bottom allows the soil to draw up moisture more evenly which ensures the roots can access the water they need.
+Filling a saucer underneath the pot and watering from the bottom allows the soil to draw up moisture more evenly, which ensures the roots can access the water they need.

-I must emphasize it is important to empty any saucers or trays underneath the pot of excess water after 30 minutes or so as perpetually damp soil causes root rot.
+I must emphasize it is important to empty any saucers or trays underneath the pot of excess water after 30 minutes or so, as perpetually damp soil causes root rot.

 - Drooping foliage.